SixSq/old.sixsq.github.com/products-and-services/nuvlabox/nuvlabox-hardware.md

  - /hardware/
 ---

-The NuvlaBox software runs on most single board computers, both x86 and ARM architectures.
+### The NuvlaBox software runs on most single board computers, both x86 and ARM architectures.
+{: class="pb-20"}

-Here are manufacturers we work with and who provide edge hardware we have certified to run as NuvlaBox.
-If you have different hardware, get in touch, chances are that it'll work right out of the box.
-Otherwise, we'll be happy to help you with certification.
+#### Here are manufacturers who provide edge hardware we have certified to run the NuvlaBox software.

+#### Have different hardware?
+Get in touch, chances are that it'll work right out of the box.
+And we'll be happy to help you with certification.